-Women are clearly focused on what women are doing to change the world.
+Women focus on what women do to change the world.
 They are going to lead.
 As an enthusiastic advocate for more women in leadership, I could not be happier.
 I'm happy because achieving leadership parity is more than a social justice issue.
 Of course, it's not fair that women are systematically marginalized in terms of having their ideas heard and taken seriously.
 But even worse, it's threatening to the future of civilization for most of us to mistake alpha male behavior for leadership while the real leadership of creative collaboration is viewed as weak . . . as it is in our Congress.

-When I have related this male handwringing to successful, professional women several of them have blasted me.
-They just believe that men's complaints like this are lame.
+When I have related this male handwringing to successful, professional women, several of them have blasted me.
+They believe that men's complaints like this are lame.
 One of them said, "Men know what is okay and what is not.
-They're just transforming our justified grievances into weapons to punish us."
+They're transforming our justified grievances into weapons to punish us."

 So, I've been thinking about this a lot.